 James recently completed his studies on the Artist Masters programme at Guildhall School of Music and Drama, where he was a Leverhulme Scholar and was supported by the Chizel Education Trust.
 Highlights include taking part in a cross-arts performance of Schubert’s Schwanengesang with Iain Burnside, and being chosen by Graham Johnson to perform in a recital as part of the Song Guild.

-In 2020, James is eagerly anticipating taking part in the Nevill Holt Opera Young Artist programme.
 Recent operatic performances include ‘Madwoman’ Britten Curlew River, ‘Tobias’ Dove Tobias and the Angel, ‘Male Chorus’ Britten The Rape of Lucretia and ‘Box’ Sullivan Cox and Box, as well as ‘Tamino’ Die Zauberflöte, ‘Ferrando’ Così fan tutte and ‘Count Almaviva’ Il Barbiere di Siviglia in opera scenes.
-Recent oratorio performances include Haydn Creation and Rossini Messe Solennelle.
+Recent oratorio solo performances include Haydn Creation, Rossini Messe Solennelle, Bach St John Passion, and Handel Messiah with the Britten Sinfonia.

 If you would like to use this biography or CV for publicity purposes, please contact James for the most up-to-date version.